 Why do motorhomes get damp?

 Damp builds up when there’s moisture in the air that can’t escape.
 So the relatively confined space of a motorhome is the perfect location – especially if you’re travelling in rainy countries.
+If you decide to stay inside on a rainy day, check out 8 things that you can do in your motorhome on a rainy day.

 Moisture can result from condensation or water ingress.
 As far as condensation is concerned, steam from cooking and showers is a common cause, as are wet clothes – and simply breathing!